simonecorsi/awesome/README.md

 ## C\#

-*   [builtbybel/Bloatynosy](https://github.com/builtbybel/Bloatynosy) - The king is back -leaner, faster, and ready to declutter your Windows 11
+*   [builtbybel/Bloatynosy](https://github.com/builtbybel/Bloatynosy) - The Bloaty and the Nosy: No Bloat, No Problem!

 *   [gremlin/microservices-demo](https://github.com/gremlin/microservices-demo) - Sample cloud-native application with 10 microservices showcasing Kubernetes, Istio, gRPC and OpenCensus.
 Provided for illustration and demo purposes.